 Another study in the journal Circulation found that for people who had one heart attack, taking NSAIDs increased their risk of death by nearly 60% and risk of a second heart attack by 30%!

-Fetal exposure to acetaminophen (Tylenol) increases risk of neurodevelopmental problems and endocrine disruption.
-Acetaminophen may be linked to emotional and behavior problems, ADHD and autism if used during pregnancy.
+Acetaminophen and Pregnancy.
+Fetal exposure to acetaminophen (Tylenol) increases risk of neuro-developmental problems and endocrine disruption.
+Acetaminophen use is linked to emotional and behavior problems, ADHD and autism if used during pregnancy.

 Never give acetaminophen-containing medications to your child or take it while pregnant or breastfeeding.

-Never let medical personnel administer acetaminophen (Tylenol) to your child either.
+Never allow medical personnel administer acetaminophen (Tylenol) to your child either.
 It’s the ‘go-to drug’ for many things from circumcision to vaccination in many clinics and hospitals around the world.

 Acetaminophen and Arthritis.
 A study in the journal Lancet reported that Paracetamol (Tylenol) is ‘not clinically effective’ in treating osteoarthritis pain or improving physical function.

 If you take just one NSAID such as Motrin, Datril, Anacin or Ibuprofen every four days over your lifetime, there is nine times the normal risk for vital organ damage. –New England Journal of Medicine, 1994

 Americans consume 15 tons of aspirin a day – that’s 19 billion tablets per year!
 Although thought to be harmless, a single aspirin will be responsible for 1500-2000 deaths!